 A traffic control study designates an area where the city is considering adding a signal, sign, or beacon to improve pedestrians' crossing experience.
 A warrant must be met before the City can consider installing one of these traffic control devices.
-The MUTCD defines a warrant as a threshold condition based upon average or normal conditions that, if found to be satisfied as part of an engineering study, shall result in analysis of other traffic conditions or factors to determine whether a traffic control device or other improvement is justified.
+The MUTCD defines a warrant as a threshold condition based upon average or normal conditions that, if found to be satisfied as part of an engineering study, shall result in analysis of other traffic control device or other improvement is justified.